thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 <script src="/assets/js/linear_algebra/lib.js"></script>

-Sunday morning.
+Sunday morning's breezes.
 Quy nhon, a peaceful small town by the ocean.
 In a busy coffee shop, two regular coffee buddies are chatting away on fun ideas.

 *"Linear Algebra?"* - said *Italica*, a student in Design who recently acquired an appetite for pretty illustrations of Math concepts.